sabeydeedaya/docs/src/pages/deep-linked-ads/snap-mobile-tracking.md

 ![Snap](https://cdn.branch.io/branch-assets/ad-partner-manager/104632553691939011/Group_2-1538714318018.png)

+!!! info
+    The Snap integration is in private beta.
+For access, please contact your Branch Account manager or [integrations@branch.io](mailto:integrations@branch.io).

 Branch can help track your **[Snap Ad](https://forbusiness.snapchat.com/ad-products)** campaigns through our integration with Snap.

 Snap is a self-attributing network (SAN).